arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 - `on_term(timestamp)`: This is called when the simulation is terminated.
 The value of `timestamp` is set to the stop time of the simulation, or the time at which the simulation encountered an error, if any.

-The second is the object event handler `commit()` that is called whenever the object in which it is specified performs a `commit` operation.
+The second is the object event handler `commit(object,timestamp)` that is called whenever the object in which it is specified performs a `commit` operation.
 Only objects that define an `on_commit` property will call commit event handlers.
 To call a python event handler, the syntax must be `python:<module-name>.<handler-name>`.
 If the colon is omitted, the call will be made to an external python executable, rather than the handlers module.

 The following object event handlers are allowed: